skupperproject/refdog/README.md

 _Required_: Yes\
 _Type_: String

-#### `hostname`
+#### `host`

-The hostname of the local listener.
-Clients at this site use the listener hostname and port to establish connections to the remote service.
+The hostname or IP address of the local listener.
+Clients at this site use the listener host and port to establish connections to the remote service.

-XXX Is this always a host*name*?
-I think in theory we could have a platform where it is an address.
-If so, going to just `host` may be justified.
-(The router itself can use IP addresses in listener and connector.)

 _Required_: Yes\
 _Type_: String